Skip to Main Content

 Combining your terms: search operators

 Search operators (also called Boolean operators) allow you to include multiple words and concepts in your searches.
-This means you can search for all of your terms at once rather than carrying out multiple searches for each concept.
+This means you can search for all of your terms at once rather than carrying out multiple searches for all your alternatives.

-• OR - for combining alternative words for your concepts and widening your results e.g. women OR gender
+• OR - for combining alternative words/synonyms for your concepts and widening your results e.g. women OR gender

 • AND - for combining your concepts giving more specific results e.g. women AND africa